 For the third year in a row, Sioux Falls, South Dakota ranks first as the best city for young professionals.
 Sioux Falls ranks in the top 40% of cities across all but one metric.
 Perhaps Sioux Falls’ biggest selling point is that it is incredibly affordable.
 The median gross rent in 2017 was below $800 a month.
 In comparison, average median rent across all cities in 2017 was about $1,109 a month.
 Additionally, median earnings significantly outpace median rent.
-In Sioux Falls, median rent as a percentage of full-time workers’ earnings was only 15.14% in 2017 compared to an average of 23.43% for all cities.
+In Sioux Falls, median rent as a percentage of household earnings was only 15.14% in 2017 compared to an average of 23.43% for all cities.

 The one metric for which Sioux Falls does not fall in the top 40% of cities is job diversity.
 Measuring job diversity using the Shannon index, a commonly used diversity index, Sioux Falls ranked 85th of the 150 cities in that metric.
 Jobs in Sioux Falls are concentrated in retail trade, educational services and healthcare and social assistance.